moinBukhari147/deploy-flask-on-linux/README.md

 # deploy-flask-on-linux
 How to setup and deploy the flask project on linux in production

-# Installation:
 ## 1 Install Python Version Management Tool:
 	-	Python version managment tool is used to install specific version of python for different project according to the requiremnts.
 	-	One commonly used Python version management tool is pyenv.
 You can install pyenv on Linux using its installer script.
 Open termial and paste:
   ```sh
     curl https://pyenv.run | bash
  ```